elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 work towards a more flexible approach.

 Inside the `lib/platform/web/templates/page` folder, let's create a new file called `game.html.eex`.
-This will be very similar to what we did for our Elm home page, and this time we'll just be creating a container div element for our Elm game.
+This will be similar to what we did for our Elm home page, and this time we'll just be creating a container div element for our Elm game.
 This is all we need to add for the `game.html.eex` file:

 ```embedded_elixir
 <div class="elm-game-container"></div>